HabitatMap/HabitatMap/_posts/2025-08-15-louisiana’s-ban-on-community-air-monitoring-is-an-attack-on-science-and-free-speech.md

 featured: false
 author: Michael Heimbinder
 image: /images/uploads/claibornecorridoractivists.png
-intro: "Last year, Louisiana legislators passed a “million-dollar muzzle,” which barred the use of community-gathered air-quality data to advocate for pollution control and enforcement, with fines as high as $1 million per violation. "
+intro: "Louisiana legislators passed a “million-dollar muzzle,” which barred the use of community-gathered air-quality data to advocate for pollution control and enforcement, with fines as high as $1 million per violation. "
 category: Health
 tag:
   - community science